True Triton Awards

 Nominate a True Triton

-UC San Diego has a history of disrupting the status quo, of looking deeper — beyond the surface.
-The same is true of the 225,000 Tritons out there in the world: alumni who are making a difference at home, in their communities and around the globe.
+UC San Diego has a history of embracing curiosity.
+The same is true of the more than 200K alumni out there in the world: Tritons who are expanding their horizons and reaching beyond their comfort zones.
+Every day, Tritons are making a difference at home, in their communities and around the globe.
 Nominate a True Triton today!

 Diana Fakhrai has a love for UC San Diego that goes as far back as her childhood and has endured through the years.
 She grew up in graduate student housing and attended early childhood education at the university, leaving her with many fond memories.
 From swimming and gymnastics classes, to tennis camp – and even her first job at 16 (dispensing frozen yogurt) – much of Diana’s early life experiences took place on campus.
 As a student, Diana attended UC San Diego’s Revelle College for her undergraduate degree and the School of Global Policy and Strategy (GPS) for her graduate degree, before moving on to law school.

 As an adult, Diana’s love for her alma mater has only grown; both of her children were delivered at UC San Diego Medical Center and her daughter attended early childhood education on campus, just as her mother had so many years before.

 Hamna Khan graduated from UC San Diego (Warren College) with a bachelor's degree in Electrical Engineering.
 She currently works as a Technology and National Security Fellow for the Office of the Under Secretary of Defense for Research and Engineering in Washington D.C.